udayakiran/udayakiran.github.io/_posts/2015-08-13-Rails-ajaxification-with-ajaxify-rails.md

 - Form submissions are converted to ajax as well.
 - Provides a way to specify the 'content_container' which needs to get the ajax response updated.
 - A number of callbacks are available to perform things during ajax life cycle.
-- Provides a way to reload whole page after the deployments when assets expire.

 #### Improvements neeeded -